yogkul2000/yogkul2000.github.io/_pages/about.md

 Previously, I graduated from the **[University of Southern California (USC)](https://www.cs.usc.edu/)** with a Master's in Computer Science.
 At USC, I was a Graduate Research Assistant at the
 **[USC Institute for Creative Technologies (ICT)](https://ict.usc.edu/)**, where I worked with 3D Point Clouds, particularly at the intersection of GANs, Diffusion Models, and Gaussian Splatting for style transfer in the 3D domain.
 In Summer 2023, I had the privilege to intern at **[Nokia Bell Labs](https://www.bell-labs.com/#gref)**, contributing to efficient geo-distributed LLM training across heterogeneous clusters.

-Before coming to the US, I graduated from the **[Pune Institute of Computer Technology](https://pict.edu/)** with a Bachelor's in Computer Engineering.
+In another life, I graduated from the **[Pune Institute of Computer Technology](https://pict.edu/)** with a Bachelor's in Computer Engineering.
 I was born and raised in New Delhi, where I spent 14 years at **[Mount Carmel School](https://mountcarmelschool.com/our-schools/)**.

 <span style="font-size: 1em; font-style: italic; color: #666; font-weight: 300;">"Sometimes the best journeys in life are the ones we never expected to take."</span>
 <span style="font-size: 0.8em; color: #888; font-weight: 300;">~ Unknown</span>